aristhemage/Sandrouge/README.md

 - Added the slime to the game and added basic AI, Chase AI, and Lunge AI (Although they can currently phase through walls)

-  March 30th- April 13th
+March 30th through April 13th
 	-Updated the Stick of gaming sprite because I thought it was ugly.
 	Still a debug item for my amusement and testing, I just like the new sprite.
 	-Added some functionality to block breaking animations -Made the breaking animation accurate to health of the block -Revalued tools damLow and damHigh to just efficiency, as tools are not weapons.
 	-Updated inventory struct to reflect this
   	-Updated various other places to reflect this
 	-Stood the test of time against the allmighty rock...
 Won by the skin of my teeth.
 	-Made it so you can break the block, it appears as an item, and is pickupable -Noted the very noticable bug where when picking up a block item, it is huge.
 Due to